omercadopopular/omercadopopular.github.io/_pages/about.md

   - /about.html
 ---

 I am an economist whose research agenda lies on the intersection between international trade and macroeconomics; I describe it as “Dynamic Trade and Spatial Macroeconomics.”
 I am embedding the dynamics of growth emphasized in macroeconomics into canonical trade models and incorporating the spatial dimension emphasized in trade models into macroeconomics.
 In my empirical work, I combine well-identified partial equilibrium effects using spatial data to inform estimates of general equilibrium effects.
 I use spatial data to answer questions about growth, trade, and inequality.
-I am an economic researcher at the World Bank Group.
+I am an economic researcher at the [World Bank Group](https://www.ifc.org/) and a Visiting Scholar at the [Globalization Prosperity Lab of UC San Diego](https://gplab.ucsd.edu/).

 Recent Working Papers
 ======